 top of page

-Last week, I discussed some direct comparisons between traditional publishers and the self-publishing method, so be sure to read that post (here) if you're interested in a comparison.
+In Part 1, I discussed some direct comparisons between traditional publishers and the self-publishing method, so be sure to read that post if you're interested in a comparison.

 Today, we'll continue that discussion by focusing on traditional publishing, discussing the evolving book market, and the different types of publishers out there.

-As a fair warning, I have a tendency to see traditional publishers as big bad wolf characters trying to take advantage of hard-working writers while simultaneously feeding readers a mix of sometimes brilliant but mostly generic content.
+As a fair warning, I tend to see traditional publishers as big bad wolf characters trying to take advantage of hard-working writers while simultaneously feeding readers a mix of sometimes brilliant but mostly generic content.

-Despite my personal feelings, I also realize that some author's have certain goals that are more realistically reached with a traditional publisher when this route is possible for them.
+Despite my personal feelings, I also realize that some authors have specific goals that are more realistically reached with a traditional publisher when this route is possible for them.
 I will attempt to explain some facets of traditional publishing without being hypercritical, but take any of my judgments with a grain of salt.

 The Book Market Is Evolving

-In the past, traditional publishers basically held the market thanks to having the funds and connections available to reach an audience.
-While some people self-published in various forms, there was little way to really create a national or international market for such "homegrown" products.
-A lucky few may have been later picked up by traditional publishers, but most were just passion projects.
+In the past, traditional publishers basically held the market thanks to having the funds and connections available to reach an audience via major retailers and prominent placements.
+While some people have always self-published in some way or another, there was often very little way to create a national or international market for such "homegrown" products, at least in the way we think of commercial success these days.
+A lucky few may have broken that generalization or been later picked up by traditional publishing and distribution companies, but many were just passion projects.

-I am a huge fan of passion projects, so I don’t see these types of endeavors as futile attempts.
+I am a huge fan of passion projects, so I don’t see these endeavors as futile attempts.
 There is more to publishing than money.
 As much as I believe in the business of publishing, I certainly believe in the art element as well.
 Even within that sector, we have previously self-published books throughout history that are extremely relevant today, especially in literature and early sciences.
-Walt Whitman's poetry collection Leaves of Grass was originally self-published, and while he never saw any major financial success, there's no denying his impact on poetry, literature, and pop culture.
+Walt Whitman's poetry collection Leaves of Grass was initially self-published.
+While he never saw any significant financial success, he undeniably impacted poetry, literature, and pop culture.

 So do new authors ever break through these obstacles?
-Yes, but it is a difficult road and not possible without a bit of random luck.
-The right person has to see your manuscript at the right time.
+Yes, but it is a difficult road and not possible without a bit of luck.
+The right person has to see your manuscript at the right time and in the right mood.

 The Big 5

 When someone says, "The Big 5," in relation to publishing, they are talking about the major publishers.
 This includes Penguin Random House, HarperCollins, Simon & Schuster, Hachette, and Macmillan.
-These major players also have a large number of smaller imprints, so while it may seem like there are many more major players than these five, the truth of the matter is that they control the market.
-As we discussed already, this is slowly changing.
+These major players also have a large number of smaller imprints, so while it may seem like there are many more major players than these five, the truth of the matter is that these companies control the market.

 Pop-up or Start-up Publishers